liamwalsh1980/Milestone-Project-2/README.md

     - Content header font size on desktop -

     - Colour scheme: -
     - Header: - Background color is #e4e4e4 (light grey) and font color is #409eb7 (Boston Blue).
 The navigation bar page titles change color when hovered over to #056b85 (Cyan).
-The same color is used to highlight which page the user is currently aswell.
+The same color is used to highlight which page the user is currently on aswell.
+The font size also changes from 20px to 30px when a user hovers over one the page titles.
-    - body: - Background color is #409eb7 (Boston Blue) and font color is TBC
+    - Body: - Background color stays as #409eb7 (Boston Blue) and font color is changed from the default black to TBC
-    - Footer: - Background color is #e4e4e4 (light grey) and font color for the social media icons is #409eb7 (Boston Blue) and when any icon is hovered over the background color changes to #FFFF00 (Yellow) with the font color changing to #274c77(Blue).
-The copyright text header h5 is also in #274c77 (blue).
+    - Footer: - Background color is #e4e4e4 (light grey) and font color for the social media icons is #409eb7 (Boston Blue) and when any icon is hovered over the background color of the small circles change to #FFFF00 (Yellow) with the font color changing to #274c77(Blue).
+The copyright text header h5 is also in #274c77 (Blue).

+    ## Credits

+    Hero image on the homepage - Photo by Dom Le Roy from Pexels